zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

 # Onboard a Java REST APIs with Spring Boot

-Zowe&trade; API Mediation Layer (API ML) provides a single point of access for mainframe service REST APIs.
-For a high-level overview of this component, see [API Mediation Layer](../../getting-started/overview.html#api-mediation-layer).
+As an API developer, use this guide to onboard your REST API service to the Zowe&trade; API Mediation Layer (API ML).
+This article outlines a step-by-step process to make your API service available in the Zowe&trade; API ML.

 **Notes:**
 - The following guide is for enabler versions 1.2 and lower.
-To onboard a Spring Boot based REST API service for enabler versions 1.3 and higher, see [Onboard a Spring Boot based REST API Service](api-mediation-onboarding-with-spring-boot-enabler.md)
+To onboard a Spring Boot based REST API service for enabler versions 1.3 and higher, see [Onboard a Spring Boot based REST API Service](api-mediation-onboarding-with-spring-boot-enabler.md).
 - Spring is a Java-based framework that lets you build web and enterprise applications.
 For more information, see the [Spring website](https://spring.io/).

-As an API developer, use this guide to onboard your REST API service with the Zowe API Mediation Layer.
-This article outlines a step-by-step process to make your API service available in the API Mediation Layer.
+The following procedure outlines the general steps to onboard a REST service using Spring Boot to the Zowe&trade; API ML.
+Each of these steps is described in more detail in this article.

 1. [Add Zowe API enablers to your service](#add-zowe-api-enablers-to-your-service)
 2. [Add API ML onboarding configuration](#add-api-ml-onboarding-configuration)